Kellen-Linse/TypeScript_Notes/5_Object_Types/notes.md

 ### Working with Object Types

-- Objects can be typed by declaring what the object should look like in the annotation.
+- Objects can be typed by declaring what the object should look like in the **annotation**.
 - Accessing a property that is not defined or performing operations without keeping types in mind will throw an error.
 - We can define what an object should look like when it is passed in to a function inside of the function parameters